This three-ingredient grilled rosemary buttermilk chicken recipe provides unbelievable flavor and tenderness to every day chicken breasts.

 One of my favorite ways to prepare and grill chicken, this three-ingredient recipe provides unbelievable flavor and delicious tenderness to every day boneless, skinless chicken breasts.

 My Aunt Marilyn sent me the recipe eons ago and I’ve been thankful ever since.
 And lazy, too.
 I mean, what’s a girl to do when dinner only requires three ingredients?
 Sit around and eat bon-bons, that’s what.
 Oh.
 Right.
-Except that girl must live somewhere else and not be the blessed mother of four rugrats who refuse to let their mother sit and eat bon-bons.
+Except that girl must live somewhere else and not be the blessed mother of five rugrats who refuse to let their mother sit and eat bon-bons.
 Even if dinner only requires three ingredients.

 Seriously, this chicken is a no-brainer.
 I have served it with everything from these sweet potato skewers (also grilled) and corn on the cob, to this Zucchini Mozzarella Medley (be still, my zucchini-smothered-in-cheese-loving heart), to this Black Bean and Corn Quinoa Salad, to this stuffed zucchini, to…well, you get the picture.
 Basically, by making this chicken and serving it with deliciously wonderful summer side dishes, I am inwardly screaming, “Summer, Don’t Leave Me!”
 I love me some summer food.

-Grilled Rosemary Buttermilk Chicken
+FAQs for Grilled Rosemary Buttermilk Chicken

 - 4 boneless, skinless chicken breasts